joseeden/joeden/docs/012-Amazon-Web-Services/010-Projects/012-Deploy-Serverless-App-using-Jenkins/README.md

 ## Pre-requisites

-You will need to install the following in your local computer:
+Accounts needed:

 - [AWS Account](https://aws.amazon.com/resources/create-account/)

+On your local computer and on the Jenkins server, install:

 - [AWS CLI](/docs/001-Personal-Notes/005-Project-Pre-requisites/001-AWS.md#aws-cli)
 - [AWS SAM CLI](/docs/001-Personal-Notes/005-Project-Pre-requisites/001-AWS.md#aws-sam-cli)
 - [Python 3.10](/docs/001-Personal-Notes/005-Project-Pre-requisites/005-Software.md#python-310)
 - [Pip](/docs/001-Personal-Notes/005-Project-Pre-requisites/005-Software.md#pip)

 If you are using Ubuntu 22.04, you might only be able to install Python 3.10.

 - [Python 3.12](/docs/001-Personal-Notes/005-Project-Pre-requisites/005-Software.md#python-312)

-## Authenticate Your CLI
+## Generate Access Keys

-To use the AWS SAM CLI, first create an IAM user in the AWS Console and generate access keys for that user.
-Attach the `AdministratorAccess` policy to this user temporarily to ensure they have the necessary permissions to run AWS SAM CLI commands.
+To use the Jenkins server first create an IAM user in the AWS Console and generate access keys for that user.
+Attach the `AdministratorAccess` policy to this user temporarily to ensure they have the necessary permissions to run..

 For more information, see [IAM Users and Access Keys](/docs/001-Personal-Notes/005-Project-Pre-requisites/001-AWS.md#iam-users-and-access-keys).

+## Pipeline Stages

+The pipeline steps:

+1. Checkout code
+2. Install dependencies
+3. Test code
+4. Build code (`sam build`)
+4. Deploy code (`sam deploy`)

+Note that the Jenkins server will need the AWS Credentials.

 ## Create the Base Configuration File